tjpilant/aigent/README.md

 6. Enhancing the Agency Swarm implementation with more sophisticated agent types and communication protocols.
 7. Implementing a plugin system for easy addition of new tools and agents.
 8. Developing specialized agents for different types of document analysis and processing.
+9. Expanding the GPT Agent Developer to allow for more complex agent interactions and task assignments.

 ## Contributing